A heart-healthy diet is a natural way to help reduce the risk of heart disease and improve overall health.

 Omega-3: The Good Fat

 Yes, there are good fats and bad fats.
 Omega-3 fatty acids are good — and you can find them in foods like fish and nuts.
 They have been shown to help reduce the risk of heart disease and are friendly on those cholesterol levels.
 Plus, they’re really simple to swap out for snacks and meals.
 There are several quick and easy ways to add them into your diet:

 - Snack on pecans instead of chips

-- Trade the steak at dinnertime for a salmon filet
+- Trade the steak for a salmon filet

 - Sprinkle ground flax seeds into your cereal